 It always makes me a tad nervous when my clients ask for help when calculating yardage to cover their windows.
 I usually refer them to my window covering specialist, but it’s always good to have a sense of knowledge about these types of things when I’m dealing with it on a regular basis.
 So I googled it and came across this helpful article By Anne Kinsey, eHow Contributor.
-I thought I’d share this tid-bit of info with you all in case you were in need of handy little guideline like myself!
+I thought I’d share this tid-bit of info with you all in case you were in need of handy little guideline like myself and cialis from this trust article!

 1. Measure from the top of your curtain rod to where you want your drapes to fall.
 Some people prefer drapes that end below the window, while others prefer floor-length window treatments.
 Write this length measurement onto your paper.